 Chronic lymphocytic leukemia (CLL) is the most common type of leukemia diagnosed in the western world.
-CLL is a type of non-Hodgkin lymphoma characterized by the clonal proliferation and accumulation of mature, typically CD5-positive B cells within the blood, bone marrow, lymph nodes, and spleen.
-Median overall survival is estimated to be 10 years, but survival can vary from months to decades in individual patients.
-Early diagnosis can allow for appropriate staging and prognosis.
+CLL is characterized by the clonal proliferation and accumulation of mature, typically CD5-positive B cells within the blood, bone marrow, lymph nodes, and spleen.
+The disease course is highly variable, and median overall survival can range from 19 months to over 10 years.

 How familiar are you with the differential diagnosis of CLL?
-Refresh your knowledge with this quick quiz.
+Check your knowledge with this quick quiz.

 Any views expressed above are the author's own and do not necessarily reflect the views of WebMD or Medscape.